HOW TO MAKE ICELAND AFFORDABLE

 Wool souvenirs are iconic to Iceland, and everyone wants to come home with a fuzzy sweater.
 However, be careful about spending all your money in one place.
 Wool is expensive, and an authentic wool sweater costs anywhere from $80-$300.
 I managed to squeeze out of the store spending a mere $10 and saved myself from buyer’s remorse, thank goodness.
-The couple in front of me, however, may have went a little overboard on their $600 bill.
+The couple in front of me, however, may have gone a little overboard on their $600 bill.

-Below was my cost breakdown per person based on two-people:
+Below was my cost breakdown per person based on two people:

 Flight $450 (including one checked bag)